DynFrs: An Efficient Framework for Machine Unlearning in Random Forest: Methods

 Next, we establish the theoretical bound for time efficiency of $\dynfrs$ across different aspects.
 Conventionally, for an ERT node $u$ and a certain attribute $a$, finding the best split of attribute $a$ requires a time complexity of $\mathcal O(|S_u| \log |S_u|)$.
-In this work, we propose a more efficient $\mathcal O(|S_u| \log s)$ algorithm (see Appendix \ref{apdx:thm}, Lemma \ref{lem:1}) to find the desired split utilizing data structure that performs $\mathcal O(1)$ range addition, and $\mathcal O(s)$ range query.
+In this work, we propose a more efficient $\mathcal O(|S_u| \log s)$ algorithm (see Appendix \ref{apdx:thm}, Lemma \ref{lem:1}) to find the desired split by turning it into a range addition and query problem.
 Since $|S_u| \gg s$ in most cases, and usually $\log_2 s \le 5$, this new algorithm is advantageous in both theoretical bounds and practical performance.

-For $\dynfrs$ with $T$ trees, each having a maximum depth $d_{\max}$, and considering $p$ attributes per node, the time complexity for training on a training set with $n = |S_u|$ is derived as:
+For $\dynfrs$ with $T$ trees, each having a maximum depth $d_{\max}$, and considering $p$ attributes per node, the time complexity for training on a training set with $n = |S|$ is derived as:

 \begin{theorem} Training $\dynfrs$ yields a time complexity of $\mathcal O(q T d_{\max}pn \log s)$. \end{theorem}